isomerpages/govtech-im8/pages/Control Catalog with boxes.md

 ---
 ## Purpose

-Within the OSCAL framework, a **catalog** represents a collection of **controls**.
-The catalog model is designed to represent security and privacy controls in standardised, machine-readable formats.

-These controls are catagorised into **profiles** that represent security baselines and selected for implementation in **system security plans**.
-As different system security plans have different selections of controls depending on the type and sensitivity of the systems covered, not all controls will be in use at any one time.
+This catalog consists of a central pool of controls meant for low-risk systems.
+They are categorised into profiles that represent security baselines for selection and implementation in system security plans.

+Each system security plan have different selections of controls depending on the type and sensitivity of the system.
+Agencies will determine the controls required based on the nature of their systems.
-The IM8-lite catalog serves as a central pool of controls.

 <style>